CakeML/hardware/README.md

 The verified Verilog synthesis tool Lutsig is located in the `compiler` directory.
 The (latest) proof-producing code generator is located in `newTranslator`.

-Some examples on how to use Lutsig and the code generator in practice are available in the `example` directory.
+Some examples on how to use Lutsig and the code generator in practice are available in the `examples` directory.
 There is also a test-suite for Lutsig available, based on unverified parsing of Verilog text files, in the `verilog_parser` directory.

-Silver-related theories are spread out into multiple directories, but the most important ones are `ag32` and `cakeml_connection`.
+Silver-related theories and tools are located in the `ag32` directory.

 # Installation and setup